CognitiveScale/cortex-certifai-examples/models/iris/README.md

 it maps the model responses from numbers (0, 1, 2) to the names of the Iris species.

+The code in `app_xgb.py` is identical except that it runs the XGBoost classifier.

-4. To test the model service, in another terminal activate your Certifai toolkit environment and run the test script:
+5. To test the model service, in another terminal activate your Certifai toolkit environment and run the test script:
 ```
 conda activate certifai